-Students are required to conduct research on a chosen topic which is defined by one mandatory and seven elective subjects.
-The adequate number of elective subjects (24) enables directions and possibilities for students to complete the research on a chosen topic.
+Students are required to conduct research on a chosen topic which is defined by two compulsory and eight elective subjects.
+A great number of elective subjects (57) enable directions and possibilities for students to complete the research on a chosen topic.
 Students should learn to utilise contemporary scientific literature in order to determine the knowledge necessary for defending a doctoral dissertation, the topicality of a dissertation and further directions of the research.